xamfru/xamfru/README.md

-- 👋 Hi, I’m @xamfru
+- 👋 Hello, I’m @xamfru
-- 👀 I’m interested in hydrology, gong fu, cooking
+- 👀 I’m interested in hydrology, stable isotopes and philosophy
-- 🌱 I’m currently learning science, data handling and visualization
-- 💞️ I’m looking to collaborate on everything i can find time for
+- 🌱 I’m currently looking for a phd
-- 📫 How to reach me xam207@gmail.com
+- 📫 How to reach me: xam207@gmail.com

 <!---
 xamfru/xamfru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.